 If mediation fails and the student's behavior warrants a transfer, the Program Director and Clinical Education Coordinator will assist in finding another suitable placement.
 However, program assistance cannot guarantee placement at another location.

-In cases where another placement cannot be secured, the student may face suspension or withdrawal from the program.
+If another placement cannot be secured, the student may face involuntary withdrawal or suspension from the program.